manaflair/mylittledom/README.md

 #### APIs

   - Unless specified otherwise, `scrollIntoView` and its variants will automatically detect the best alignment, depending on the current location of the target.
 In the same spirit, the default behaviour of `scrollIntoView` and its variants is to have no effect if the target is already visible.

   - The `getAttribute` and `setAttribute` functions differ from their browser counterparts in that they can store actual JavaScript objects (rather than only strings).

 #### Layouts

-  - Margins do not collapse, except between siblings
+  - Margins do not collapse, except between siblings.

+  - The paddings are located outside of the scroll containers instead of inside.

-  - Elements size have the same effect as if they had been declared with `box-sizing: content-box`
+  - Elements size have the same effect as if they had been declared with `box-sizing: content-box`.

-  - Fixed positioning will be applied relative to the nearest positioned element instead of the window
+  - Fixed positioning will be applied relative to the nearest positioned element instead of the window.

 #### Styling

-  - Unlike actual CSS properties, OhUI properties are correctly typed, and expect a literal `null` instead of `"none"`
+  - Unlike actual CSS properties, OhUI properties are correctly typed, and expect a literal `null` instead of `"none"`.

-  - In the same fashion, integer values are stored and returned as such in style properties, instead of being strings
+  - In the same fashion, integer values are stored and returned as such in style properties, instead of being strings.

-  - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored
+  - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored.

 ### Supported CSS properties

 An up-to-date list of supported CSS properties and supported values for each property can be found in the actual [source code](sources/core/style/styleProperties.js) of the repository.

 ---

 ## User API